airbytehq/airbyte/docs/integrations/sources/google-directory.md

 This connector attempts to back off gracefully when it hits Directory API's rate limits.
 To find more information about limits, see [Google Directory's Limits and Quotas](https://developers.google.com/admin-sdk/directory/v1/limits) documentation.

+## Getting Started \(Airbyte Cloud\)

+1. Click `OAuth2.0 authorization` then `Authenticate your Google Directory account`.
+2. You're done.

-## Getting started
+## Getting Started \(Airbyte Open-Source\)

 Google APIs use the OAuth 2.0 protocol for authentication and authorization.
-The Source supports [Web server application](https://developers.google.com/identity/protocols/oauth2#webserver) and [Service accounts](https://developers.google.com/identity/protocols/oauth2#serviceaccount) scenarios.
+This connector supports [Web server application](https://developers.google.com/identity/protocols/oauth2#webserver) and [Service accounts](https://developers.google.com/identity/protocols/oauth2#serviceaccount) scenarios.
+Therefore, there are 2 options of setting up authorization for this source:

+* Create service account specifically for Airbyte and authorize with JWT.
+Select "JWT authorization" from the "Authentication mechanism" dropdown list.
+* Use your Google account and authorize over Google's OAuth on connection setup.
+Select "Default OAuth2.0 authorization" from dropdown list.

-### Requirements Service accounts scenario
+### Service account requirements

 * Credentials to a Google Service Account with delegated Domain Wide Authority
 * Email address of the workspace admin which created the Service Account